Skip to main content

 Joint pain

-Although the spine is most commonly affected, inflammation from AS can affect other places, either in joints or in the tendons and ligaments near joints.
+Although the spine is most commonly affected, inflammation from AS can affect other joints.
+It can also cause inflammation where tendons attach to bones.
 This means AS can cause pain and stiffness in the following areas:

 • Hips